akievet/cuny_talk/README.md

-# CUNY talk Notes and Resource List
+### CUNY talk Notes and Resource List
+by Amanda Kievet